 We’ll start by introducing you to a few of the best options below, but later, we’ll clarify some of the most commonly used vocabulary terms sometimes applied to dog toys to make sure we’re all on the same page.

-Quick Picks: Best Environmentally Friendly Dog Toys
+Quick Picks: Best Eco-Friendly Dog Toys

-Best Organic, Eco-Friendly, and Non-Toxic Dog Toys
+Best Organic, Eco-Friendly, and Sustainable Dog Toys

 The following dog toys are some of the best options we could find for owners who want to do their part to help the planet.